fedora-copr/copr/openshift/README.md

 allows you to quickly deploy a fully-working Copr build system infrastructure into an OpenShift cluster, with builders (virtual machines) being automatically started/stopped in external clouds (currently just pre-configured AWS).
+The OpenShift objects are deployed from the Helm chart in helm/.

 Note: At the time of writing this document, it is not common to be able to start privileged containers in OpenShift, nor rootless containers (user namespaces).